-The mythological story of the origin of Vietnamese is one of the most interesting parts of their culture.
+The mythological story of the origin of Vietnamese culture is one of the most interesting parts.
 They’re especially proud of this story because, according to it, they’re all the successors of a powerful dragon.
 In this post, we’re revealing the captivating details of this incredibly popular traditional belief.

 How does the story start?

 Once upon a time, an incredibly strong god lived in Linh Nam.
 His name was Loc Tuc.
 Owed to his capability of living both on land and underwater, he really enjoyed swimming.
 One day, when he went swimming, he met Long Nu, the daughter of the Dragon King.
 They fell in love instantly.
 After a while, they got married and Long Nu gave birth to a son that was as strong and powerful as his father was – he could take the form of a man and a dragon.
 They named him Lac Long Quan.

 But we’re still far from the happy end…